gnarzilla/proxy.deadlight/README.md

 This is all managed by a set of distinct managers:
 -   **Network Manager**: Handles listener sockets, the worker pool, and connection state.
--   **SSL Manager**: Manages OpenSSL contexts, CA certificates, and performs SSL interception.
+-   **SSL Manager**: Manages GIO/gnutls contexts, CA certificates, and performs SSL interception.
 -   **Protocol System**: Manages the registration and detection of protocol handlers.
 -   **Configuration Manager**: Parses INI-style configuration files.
 -   **Connection Pool**: Manages and reuses upstream server connections.